Heerdam/MdVis/README.md

 ```

 ### Setting up MdAtom
+Important: Output must be set up in the input file of mdatom.
+Set TrajectoryOutputFormat to 0 for binary and 1 für ascii.
 #### Binary
 Replace the function writeBeforeRun() in the file TrajectoryFileWriter.cpp with the following function:
 ````